-Unified management of encryption policies and keys by Centralized IT applied to all parts of an organization.
+Unified management of encryption policies and keys by Centralized IT is applied to all parts of an organization.
 IT controls and applies policies in line with corporate standards in a uniform approach.
-Great for organizations where policies apply to all parts of the product or service lines and exceptions are limited.
+This capability is a great benefit for organizations where policies apply to all parts of the product or service lines and the number of exceptions are limited.

 Account Hierarchy Multiple VDS Domains

-Decentralized management with business or product owners of practice areas defining encryption policies, standards and keys.
-Great for organizations with product or service lines that have very diverse compliance and encryption needs.
+Implement decentralized management with business or product owners of practice areas defining encryption policies, standards and keys.
+This capability is a great benefit for organizations with product or service lines that have very diverse compliance and encryption needs.

 Host Agent Installation

-CenturyLink Cloud customers should leverage our automated blueprint engine to deploy Host Agents across their account hierachy.
-The orchestration software makes it easy for users to deploy solutions, reducing operational support costs and speeding time to implementation.
+CenturyLink Cloud customers should leverage our automated blueprint engine to deploy Host Agents across their account hierarchy.
+The orchestration software makes it easy for users to deploy solutions, reducing operational support costs, and speed up time to implementation.